flutter-ml/google_ml_kit_flutter/packages/google_mlkit_genai_proofreading/README.md

 - targetSdkVersion: 35
 - compileSdkVersion: 35

+**⚠️ Important:** This API is built on top of AICore and will not support all Android devices.
+It requires devices with AICore support.
+Please check device compatibility before using this feature in production.

+**⚠️ Production Disclaimer:** Using this plugin in production is the responsibility of the developers consuming the plugin, not the authors.
+The authors provide this plugin as-is and are not responsible for any issues, failures, or compatibility problems that may arise from using this plugin in production environments.

 **Note:** This API is currently only available on Android. iOS support may be added in the future.

 ## Usage